SoftwareVerde/bitcoin-verde/specification/utxo-fastsync-chip-20210625.md

 this duplicate snapshot will have the same public key and the same contents as its other.

 In this scenario, while the combined contents will be the same, the sub-buckets themselves will be different and have different public keys.
-The buckets will have different public keys since the block hash is included in the bucket-index calculation for each UTXO;
-therefore, despite having the same overall set of UTXOs, the UTXOs will reside in different buckets.
+The buckets will have different public keys since the previous block hash is included in the bucket-index calculation for each UTXO (bearing in mind that each UTXO actually is all of the UTXOs that were confirmed up to and including this previous block hash); therefore, despite having the same overall set of UTXOs, the UTXOs will reside in different buckets.
 Since files are requested by bucket public key, there is no ambiguity between them when requesting files.

 ## Specification